Appdynamics/ConfigMyApp-docs/docs/README.md

 `MATCHES_REGEX`, `CONTAINS`, `EQUALS`, `STARTS_WITH`, `ENDS_WITH`, `IS_IN_LIST` and `IS_NOT_EMPTY`

-The format of the JSON must be maintained at all times, all four sections must be available even if you're not using them, leave it blank if you're not using it.
+The format of the `JSON` must be maintained at all times, all four sections must be available even if you're not using them, leave it blank if you're not using it.

 ## Branding

 ConfigMyApp uses the `logo.png` and the `background.jpg` file in the `branding` folder by default.
 We recommend that you replace both files with your company's images.
-Alternatively, you may toss additional images into the `branding` folder and specify the image names as parameters.
+Alternatively, you may add more images into the `branding` folder and specify the image names as extra parameters.
 See examples below:

 <b> Run time Paramaters</b>